tiepdotme/serenade-wind/_posts/2020-03-13-selectively-social.md

 share: true
 image:
     thumbnail: /images/small/alone-boulders-idyllic-looking.jpg
 excerpt: Solitude is the key to creativity, to break-through thoughts, and to innovation.
 It is the birthplace of ideas.
 Here is the story of two selectively social introverts.
 ---
+{% include toc %}
 {% assign pwimg="alone-boulders-idyllic-looking" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}